SK Babīte

 SK Babīte is a Latvian football club.
 They are based in the Latvian town of Babīte near Rīga and competed in the highest division of Latvian football (the Virslīga) and the Latvian Football Cup.
 Their home stadium is located in Piņķi, but due to incompatibility with Virslīga standards the team plays its home matches in Rīga's Skonto Stadium.
-On 22 June 2017, they were excluded from the Latvian Higher League as the Latvian Football Federation received a notice from UEFA's Betting Fraud Detection System for 6 separate games involving Babite.
+On 22 June 2017, they were excluded from the Latvian Higher League from 2017 as the Latvian Football Federation received a notice from UEFA's Betting Fraud Detection System for 6 separate games involving Babite.

+The previous results of Babīte in the 2017 Higher League (including points, goals scored and conceded) were annulled.